abdurraffayshah/Password-Generator/README.md

 ## Contributing

-We welcome contributions to enhance the Password Generator.
+I welcome contributions to enhance the Password Generator.
 To contribute:

 1. Fork the repository.
 2. Create a new branch: